ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

     Completed 200 OK in 1ms

 Damn.
 16ms vs 1ms.
 You can see the difference!
-You can also see Rails reading that cache key. **The cache key is generated off the url with action caching.** Action caching is a combination of a before and around filter.
+You can also see Rails reading that cache key. **The cache key is generated from the url with action caching.** Action caching is a combination of a before and around filter.
 The around filter is used to capture the output and the before filter is used to check to see if it's been cached.
 It works like this: